 What is the risk to the call?

-It is a tactical view covering six to twelve months, not a guarantee, and Brazil faces domestic tests including an October presidential election and a persistent fiscal deficit that could unsettle foreign investors regardless of the commodity story.
+It is a tactical view covering six to twelve months, not a guarantee, and Brazil faces domestic tests including a presidential election scheduled for October 2026 and a persistent fiscal deficit that could unsettle foreign investors regardless of the commodity story.

 Connected Coverage